Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina notes that this was the ‘2nd Chamber Music Extra Concert’ of the season of the Moscow Philharmonic Society.
-From Satina’s notes, it is not clear if the order of works in this concert is correct, or indeed if the program is complete.
-She further notes that Preludes in the keys of G minor, G sharp minor, D flat major, and B minor were performed.
-Keldysh, however, indicates that the program was the same as in St Petersburg on December 5 (p.
-338).
+Notes: Satina noted that this was the ‘2nd Chamber Music Extra Concert’ of the season of the Moscow Philharmonic Society.
+From Satina’s notes, it was not clear if the order of works in this concert was correct, or indeed if the program was complete.
+She further noted that Preludes in the keys of G minor, G sharp minor, D flat major, and B minor were performed.
+While Keldysh indicated that the program was the same as in St Petersburg on December 5 (p.
+338), a review by G. Prokofiev in the Russkaya Muzikal'naya Gazeta, 1912, no. 2, p.
+69, confirms the program here indicated.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.